jchristn/HttpServerLite/README.md

 TCP-based user-space HTTP and HTTPS server, written in C#.

-## New in v1.0.4
+## New in v1.0.5

 - Dependency update
-- Configurable match preference in dynamic routes manager
+- Performance improvements

 ## Special Thanks